-- The application, budget and supporting documents (legal and financial documents, the declaration of honor and Child Protection Policy, where required) must be submitted within the deadline indicated in this document and in the Open Call. - The application, budget and supporting documents must be completed and submitted in Greek (for applications in Greece) and in Greek or English (for applications in the Republic of Cyprus). - The application, budget and supporting documents must be submitted electronically through the Bodossaki Foundation's Programme Portal. - The budget and the declaration of honor must be completed in accordance with the respective templates available on the website.
+- The application, budget and supporting documents must be submitted within the deadline indicated in this document and in the Open Calls. - The application, budget and supporting documents must be completed and submitted in Greek (for applications in Greece) and in Greek or English (for applications in the Republic of Cyprus). - The application, budget and supporting documents must be submitted electronically through the Bodossaki Foundation's Programme Portal.

+- The budget and the Declaration of honor must be completed in accordance with the respective templates available on the website.